 The proposed method is applied to a simple example which concerns a single depot and six customers.
-The distribution plan spans over 3 periods, while demand, holding costs, and distances between customers and depot are shown in Tables 1-3 respectively.
-Beginning inventory at T=0 is also presented in Table 3.
-Maximum inventory capacity for each customer is 29, 40, 19, 42, 94, 32 respectively.
+The distribution plan spans over 3 periods, while demand, holding costs and distances between customers and depot are shown in Tables 1-3 respectively.
+Shortage costs are assumed to be twice the holding costs.
+Starting inventory at T=0 is also presented in Table 3.
+Maximum inventory capacity for each customer is 29, 40, 19, 42, 94 and 32 respectively.

-Results computed for the distribution plan are presented in Table 4, whilst the corresponding routes travelled in each time period are as following: [0 5 6 2 3 0] [0 5 6 4 3 1 2 0] [0 5 6 4 3 1 0] with a total cost of 166.
+Results computed for the distribution plan are presented in Table 4, whilst the corresponding routes travelled in each time period are as following: [0 5 6 2 3 0] [0 5 3 1 2 4 0] [0 5 6 4 3 1 0] correspondingly with a total cost of 158.